 | Post-judgment foreclosure | Fiduciary with Letters; lender controls timeline | Imminent sheriff sale — weeks, not months |

 In New Jersey, probate is administered by the county surrogate of the county where the decedent was domiciled at the time of death.
-The 21 county surrogates are listed and linked through the Constitutional Officers Association of New Jersey (Surrogates), and the New Jersey Courts Probate Self-Help Center publishes the official forms and procedures.
+The 21 county surrogates are listed and linked through the New Jersey Courts Surrogates & Probate, and the New Jersey Courts Probate Self-Help Center publishes the official forms and procedures.

 The basic timeline once a death occurs: